rtorcato/docker-wordpress/README.md

 Use Docker to setup Wordpress, MySQL & PHPMyAdmin

+## Warning this has never been tested and should not be used in production.
+This code is for educational purposes only.

 Get Docker Desktop for your system: https://www.docker.com/products/docker-desktop if you don't have it running already.

 Git clone this project and run: